Filippinifra/frontend-test/README.md

 We use React & Redux in our platform so if you know those bonus points!
 Anyways, regardless of the framework you are most experienced with (Vue, Angular, Elm, etc) we are looking for a well-engineered solution in Javascript.
 We'll be focusing on how you'll organize your components and your style.

 ## Deliverable
-- A bundled/archived repository showing your commit history or a link to an accessible private repository with your work in (Github can host personal private repositories for free).
+- A bundled/archived repository showing your commit history.
 Git example for sending us a standalone bundle:
  `git bundle create <yourname>.bundle --all --branches`
 - A README.md file explaining the decisions you've made solving this task including technology and library choices and